-For citizens, the system works similarly to obtaining a credit score in english-speaking countries.
+For citizens, the China social credit system works similarly to obtaining a credit score in English-speaking countries.
 Because there is limited credit information on each citizen in China, banks and other creditors sometimes have difficulty assessing whether the individual will repay a loan.

 The social credit score system focuses on whether businesses comply with laws and regulations and pay their taxes when assigning a score to businesses.
 Product and service quality will also be factored into a business’ score.

 How Does the China Social Credit System Work?

 The China social credit system assigns a score after collecting, aggregating, and analyzing data.
 Businesses collect information on their own operations and are required to submit this information to local and national authorities.
 This information is consolidated in a centralized database.

 Additionally, the government submits data on businesses that is obtained through standard government inspections.
 Data is integrated into the monitoring system, which calculates a social credit rating for each business.

 Factors that can be considered in calculating the score may include: